 Brodie Welch shares how to practice self care when you work for yourself.

 She’s a holistic self-care strategist, a licensed acupuncturist, herbalist and Chinese medicine expert.
 I met her at ConvertKit’s Craft + Commerce this past summer and was so energized by her passion for self care.
-I recently invited her to speak to our Accelerator members and her sessions was one of the most popular!
+I recently invited her to speak to our Accelerator members and her sessions were one of the most popular!

 Lot of great lessons in our conversation including: